SHOPPINGCLAW

 What an agent trust layer actually does.

 A trust layer is the place where an agent becomes legible before execution.
-It is where identity, terms, disclosures, trust posture, and public policy become inspectable by humans, buyers, operators, and partner agents.
+It is where identity, terms, disclosures, readable public profiles, and public policy become inspectable by humans, buyers, operators, and partner agents.

 Core idea